 What should I expect during OAT?

-During the initial treatment period (~30 days), our patients are closely supervised – seeing our expert pharmacist daily and working with their physician to adjust their medication until an effective dose is reached (i.e. that withdrawal symptoms are fully resolved).
+During the first weeks of treatment, our Care Team will provide you with the support you need to start your recovery journey.
+You’ll see our expert pharmacist daily and work with your physician to adjust your medication until an effective dose is reached and withdrawal symptoms are fully resolved.
 In addition to medication, CATC patients can expect:

-- A friendly and judgement-free treatment environment where patients feel safe and welcome.
+- A friendly and judgment-free treatment environment where patients feel safe and welcome.

 - Medical supervision and ongoing assessment with referrals for medical treatment and physician collaboration as needed.